Adults who are ready for a more careful approach

 This practice may be a good fit if you:

-• Have been told you have depression, then bipolar disorder, then anxiety — with different treatments each time, and none of them fully worked
+- Have been diagnosed with depression at one practice, bipolar disorder at another, and anxiety somewhere else — with different medications each time, and none of them have fully resolved things

-• Have a medical condition — thyroid dysfunction, sleep apnea, chronic pain, hormonal changes — that has never been considered alongside your psychiatric symptoms
+- Have a medical condition — thyroid dysfunction, sleep apnea, chronic pain, hormonal changes — that your psychiatrist and primary care provider have never discussed together, even though your mental health has gotten worse

 People often come to this practice when…